HughKeenan/CherryPicker/README.md

 This page shows the results of our analysis.The page explains how the dataset was used for testing purposes.
 It also shows the results of the ML model training, including graphics to show model accuracy and loss on the training and validation set, and an explanation of the graphs.
 It also shows how the model performed on the test set after it had been trained, and explains what that means for the business requirements.

 ## Unfixed Bugs
+During ML model training, a bug was encountered where data would run out during the second epoch.

 ## Deployment